raster/mfo-static-website/pages/volunteer.md

 ---

-## Due to the uncertain COVID-19 environment, we are not currently accepting volunteer registrations for Maker Faire Orlando 2020.
+## Due to COVID-19, we will not be holding a large Maker Faire Orlando event in 2020.
+We look forward to welcoming back our volunteers for Maker Faire Orlando 2021.

 ---